fugo-app/site/src/content/docs/api/query.md

 ---
-title: Querying Logs
+title: Query
-description: Access your logs with HTTP API
+description: API to access your logs
 ---

 Use GET requests to query logs.
 The API supports filtering and pagination.